openstack/zaqar/doc/source/glossary.rst

    Producer - Consumer
      Producer - Consumer is a pattern where each worker application that reads the queue has to claim the message in order to prevent duplicate processing.
-     Later, when the work is done, the worker is responsible from deleting the message.
+     Later, when the work is done, the worker is responsible for deleting the message.
 If message is not deleted in a predefined time (claim TTL), it can be claimed by other workers.